gokulkrishnaaaa/chat_app/README.md

   Simple and clean UI built with Bootstrap

-  Displays messages from both users with timestamps
+  Displays messages from both users

   Local development setup for running the chat server